gayanvirajith/gayanvirajith.github.io/_posts/2014-06-22-change-folder-permission-recursively.md

 be work on linux distributions.
 I have been using linux over years now, so for me it is better than the other platforms."
 permalink: file-folder-permission-on-linux
 image: '/assets/images/file-permission-large.jpg'
-seoDescription: 'Read about file, folder permission in linux by Gayan Virajith'
+meta_description: 'Read about file, folder permission in linux by Gayan Virajith'
-seoTitle: 'File, folder permission recursively on linux | Gayan Virajith'
+browser_title: 'File, folder permission recursively on linux | Gayan Virajith'
 ---

 {{ page.description }}